Catch Miami Beach

 • price 3 of 4

-Downtown's seafood bistro serves an array of oysters, plus excellent fish and buttery Connecticut-style lobster rolls in a delightful, laid-back setting.
-Despite its otherwise casual digs, it's easy to indulge here, with dishes at above the three-figure mark like Osetra caviar and the seafood towers, but you also could walk out in reasonably priced territory after pounding a dozen middle-neck clams, a bowl of chowder and some of the freshest catch anywhere done up however they're feeling that day.
+Downtown's seafood bistro serves an array of oysters and excellent fish in a delightful, laid-back setting.
+Despite its otherwise casual digs, I’ve found it's easy to indulge here, with dishes at above the three-figure mark like Osetra caviar and the seafood towers.
+But I’ve also walked out in reasonably priced territory after pounding a dozen middle-neck clams, a bowl of chowder and some of the freshest catch anywhere done up however they're feeling that day.

 • Seafood